Δ-opioid receptor: Function

 Of additional interest is the potential for delta agonists to be developed for use as a novel class of antidepressant drugs, following robust evidence of both antidepressant effects and also upregulation of BDNF production in the brain in animal models of depression.
-These antidepressant effects have been linked to endogenous opioid peptides acting at ∆- and μ-opioid receptors, and so can also be produced by enkephalinase inhibitors such as RB-101. ] However, in human models the data for antidepressant effects remains inconclusive.
+These antidepressant effects have been linked to endogenous opioid peptides acting at δ- and μ-opioid receptors, and so can also be produced by enkephalinase inhibitors such as RB-101.
+However, in human models the data for antidepressant effects remains inconclusive.
 In the 2008 Phase 2 clinical trial by Astra Zeneca, NCT00759395, 15 patients were treated with the selective delta agonist AZD 2327.
-The results showed no significant effect on mood suggesting that ∆-opioid receptor modulation might not participate in the regulation of mood in humans.
+The results showed no significant effect on mood suggesting that δ-opioid receptor modulation might not participate in the regulation of mood in humans.
 However, doses were administered at low doses and the pharmacological data also remains inconclusive.
 Further trials are required.

-Another interesting aspect of ∆-opioid receptor function is the suggestion of μ/∆-opioid receptor interactions.
-At the extremes of this suggestion lies the possibility of a μ/∆ opioid receptor oligomer.
+Another interesting aspect of δ-opioid receptor function is the suggestion of μ/δ-opioid receptor interactions.
+At the extremes of this suggestion lies the possibility of a μ/δ opioid receptor oligomer.
 The evidence for this stems from the different binding profiles of typical mu and delta agonists such as morphine and DAMGO respectively, in cells that coexpress both receptors compared to those in cells that express them individually.
 In addition, work by Fan and coworkers shows the restoration of the binding profiles when distal carboxyl termini are truncated at either receptor, suggesting that the termini play a role in the oligomerization.
 While this is exciting, rebuttal by the Javitch and coworkers suggest the idea of oligomerization may be overplayed.
 Relying on RET, Javitch and coworkers showed that RET signals were more characteristic of random proximity between receptors, rather than an actual bond formation between receptors, suggesting that discrepancies in binding profiles may be the result of downstream interactions, rather than novel effects due to oligomerization.
 Nevertheless, coexpression of receptors remains unique and potentially useful in the treatment of mood disorders and pain.